tenbowls/tododoro/README.md

 ![Settings menu](./img/settings_menu.png)

 # Pomodoro
 The section below contains information on the usage of the pomodoro timer.
-When the program encounter handled exceptions (i.e. unable to establish connection to the database, etc), an error message will appear.

 ## Timer Usage
 - Tododoro has two timers "Focus" and "Break" (only one timer can be allowed at the same time)